 Warren Buffett did not achieve his success in the business world by worrying about what others thought of his investment decisions.
 He has never sought the external validation that addicts so many investors.
-He does not care about winning the approval of media pundits or analysts chattering about stocks on a daily basis.
+He does not care about winning the approval of media pundits or analysts chattering about stocks every day.
 For someone like Warren Buffett, success is measured in years and decades, not hours or days.

-There is a fundamental mismatch between the frequency of the feedback an investor gets from market quotations and the time required to determine whether a specific investment or a strategy is working.
+There is a mismatch between the frequency of feedback an investor gets from market quotes and the time required to determine whether a specific investment strategy is working.
 There will always be critics who are not shy about second guessing your decisions.
 The concept of discarding the transient opinions of others and breaking the addiction to external validation is known as living by an inner scorecard.

 What is the lesson we should take from the concept of living by an inner scorecard, by marching to the beat of own’s own drummer rather than being subject to the judgment of others?

 The question of the inner scorecard gets more interesting when the concept is extended beyond the narrow realm of judging investment performance.
-When it comes to living a good life, at some point the opinion of your family, friends, business associates, and peers has to matter.
+When it comes to living a good life, at some point the opinions of your family, friends, business associates, and peers have to matter.

 When Warren Buffett says that your life is a disaster if no one thinks well of you when you reach old age, he is implicitly acknowledging the importance of an outer scorecard in life.

 In the business world, how do you ultimately gain the approval of others?
 Is it by the empty virtue signaling that comes from adopting a policy statement regarding environmental, social, and governance matters, known today as “ESG”?
 Or are you more likely to win the approval of others by acting in an ethical manner and, most importantly, adding value to all of your relationships?